 There are 5 main coat types

-Brushes that you could use are rubber mitten/glove, rake and Zoom Groom
+Suitable brushes for these coats are rubber mitten/glove, rake and Zoom Groom.

 These dogs can be ‘none moulting’ breeds.
-These coats can be high maintenance both it terms of grooming, bathing and clipping
+Their coats can be high maintenance in terms of grooming, bathing and clipping.

-You can use a small slicker brush and Greyhound comb
+We recommend a small slicker brush and Greyhound comb.

-This coat type can be high maintenance both in terms of grooming, bathing and clipping or pulling
+This coat type can be high maintenance in terms of grooming, bathing and clipping or pulling.

-This coat type can be medium maintenance depending on coat length and walking habits
+This coat type is generally medium maintenance depending on coat length and walking habits.

-You can use a slicker brush, pin brush, greyhound comb, Zoom Groom and Furminator
+You can use a slicker brush, pin brush, greyhound comb, Zoom Groom or Furminator.

-This coat type can be medium to high maintenance.
+This coat type is medium to high maintenance.

-You can use a slicker brush, pin brush, Greyhound comb, Zoom Groom and Furminator
+You can use a slicker brush, pin brush, Greyhound comb, Zoom Groom or Furminator

 Examples of Brushes and Combs

-Take care when using any brush or comb that you do not cause damage to the skin or brush burns.
+Always take care when using any brush or comb to avoid any skin damage or burns.

 How often should a dog visit the groomers?

 Of course this will vary according to the type of coat, how often the owner grooms the dog and to a degree, a dog’s walking habits.
-Generally visits to maintain a good coat length and condition should be approx every 12 weeks.
+In order to maintain a good coat length and condition, every 12 weeks should be sufficient.